 We are doing the dumb things again: control instead of intelligence.
 Lock-downs, controls and the strict enforcement of stupid rules.
 Instead of:

-- Testing EVERYBODY for the virus and doing serology tests to identify everybody with antibodies.
+- Testing EVERYBODY for the virus instead of doing serology tests to identify everybody with antibodies.

 - Using the police to identify infection sources instead of policing isolation and social distancing compliance.